tomwhite/memray-array/README.md

 Measuring memory usage of Zarr array storage operations using memray.

 In an ideal world array storage operations would be zero-copy, but many libraries do not achieve this in practice.
-The scripts here measure what the actual empirical behaviour is across different filesystems (local/cloud), libraries (fsspec/obstore), compression settings, and Zarr versions.
+The scripts here measure what the actual empirical behaviour is across different filesystems (local/cloud), Zarr stores (local/s3fs/obstore), compression settings, and Zarr Python versions.

 **TL;DR: we need to fix https://github.com/zarr-developers/zarr-python/issues/2925, https://github.com/zarr-developers/numcodecs/issues/717, and https://github.com/zarr-developers/zarr-python/issues/2904**